-The meeting also reviewed ongoing training
+The meeting also reviewed ongoing training programmes of different departments.

-were getting training at 52 centres, which would be completed by June 28,
+The meeting was told that the youths were getting training at 52 centres, which would be completed by June 28, 2009.

 Zamzama college students' week

 Karachi: I am student of zamzama college at khi. n student week handeling at our college in this week... n we r enjoyinnnnnng. -Sonia khan, firstname.lastname@example.org

 Post your comments